Three-dimensional core-collapse supernovae with complex magnetic structures: II. Rotational instabilities and multi-messenger signatures: Results and discussion

 While the physical source of the low-frequency features of the neutrino signal cannot be the \LTWI{}, a mechanism such as SASI could instead provide a suitable explanation.
 The development of SASI can indeed leave a clear signature in both the GW and neutrino emission in CCSN numerical models \citep{kuroda2014,kuroda2017,andresen2017,kuroda2020}.
 We performed for the shock radius $R_\mathrm{sh}$ a similar analysis to the one in section 3.1, computing its spherical harmonics components as \be \tilde{R}_{lm}(t)=\int R_\mathrm{sh}(\theta,\phi) Y_{lm} \mathrm{d}\Omega, \ee and then evaluating their spectral evolution with \be \mathcal{S}_{lm}(t,F)=\int_{-\infty}^{\infty}\frac{\tilde{R}_{lm}}{\tilde{R}_{00}}(t')H(t-\tau)e^{-2\pi iFt'}\mathrm{d}t'. \ee The width of the Hann window function $\tau$ used in \refig{fig:L_nu_spectrograms} (96 ms) provides a good compromise between frequency and time resolution for the overall neutrino signal, but the resulting frequency resolution is too coarse to clearly appreciate slow spectral shifts at lower frequencies that characterize SASI.
 In \refig{fig:shock_spectrograms} we show the time-frequency diagrams for the shock radius non-axisymmetric modes $\mathcal{S}_{11}$ and $\mathcal{S}_{22}$, which track the onset of SASI's spiral modes in model \hydro{}.
 We set $\tau=296$ms to improve our frequency resolution $\Delta F$ from 10.4 Hz to 3.4 Hz, at the cost of increasing the spread over time of the spectral features.
 The $l=1$ mode (top panel) displays a strong feature with a frequency of $\sim30$ Hz around $150$ ms p.b., which then slowly decreases in frequency over time down to the Hz scale.
 The quadrupolar mode (bottom panel) shows a similar spectral shape, with a slightly higher early frequency of $\sim45$ Hz but a similar shift over time.
+Other studies have found similar signatures in the neutrino emission \citep{tamborra2013, shibagaki2021}, although at a higher frequency ($\sim80$ Hz rather than $\sim30$ Hz).
+This is likely due to our models presenting a generally larger advection time, which is connected to the initial thermodynamic profiles of the iron core and depends sensibly on the shock radius, the sound speed, and advection velocity in the post-shock region \cite{scheck2008}.
 If we now compare these results with a higher frequency resolution of the spectrogram for $L_{\nu_e}$ (\refig{fig:L_nu_spectrograms_lowfreq}), we can clearly identify a very similar pattern consistent with those of the shock radius modes.
 This shows how the low frequency non-axisymmetric SASI modes modulate the time variability of the neutrino signal in our hydrodynamic model.
 We extended a similar analysis to the magnetized models, which has confirmed for simulations \tilteddip{} and \quadB{} the connection between the onset of SASI and the low frequency features in the neutrino emission signals in the last two panels of \refig{fig:L_nu_spectrograms}.
 An exception to this trend is model \aligneddip{}, which contrary to the other simulations produces a prompt magnetorotational explosion.
 This significantly quenches the development of SASI, thus leading to a weaker low-frequency modulation of the neutrino signal.